 Giant Waxy Tree Frog

-These frogs inhabit drier parts of the treetops, where they prevent themselves from drying out by wiping wax, produced by special skin glands, over their bodies.
+These frogs inhabit drier parts of treetops, where they prevent themselves from drying out by wiping wax, produced by special skin glands, over their bodies.
 Because of this, they are sometimes called waxy frogs.
 Eggs are laid on large leaves overhanging the water.
 As the eggs hatch, the tadpoles fall into the water to begin development.

 Giant waxy tree frogs occupy a large range within the Amazon rain forest.